MikeDigitize/lazy/README.md

 const lazy = new LazyScroll('.your-lazy-item-identifying-selector');
 ```

-##### Manually loading an image
+#### Manually loading an image with LazyScroll

 You may find yourself in a scenario where you have images appear on screen **not** as a result of a scroll event.
 For example, you might have a carousel of images to lazy load but some of the images are hidden off screen, meaning `LazyScroll` will not find them in the viewport.
 As the carousel transitions from slide to slide, images that were previously outside the viewport will enter, but as no `scroll` event has occurred, `LazyScroll` will not be aware of them.

-For these types of scenarios, `LazyScroll` provides a method - `rescanViewport` - which, when called, forces it to manually rescan the viewport for elements to lazy load.
+For these types of scenarios, `LazyScroll` provides a method - `rescanViewport` - which, when called, forces it to manually rescan the viewport.
 To utilise this functionality, in the case of such a carousel, the `rescanViewport` method would need to be called every time the carousel transitions from slide to slide.

 ```javascript
 // add the `rescanViewport` method to the carousel controls